containrrr/watchtower/docs/notifications.md

 - `msteams` to send notifications via MSTeams webhook
 - `gotify` to send notifications via Gotify

+> If you're a `docker-compose` user, make sure to specify environment variables' values in your `.yml` file without double quotes (`"`).
+>
+> This prevents unexpected errors when watchtower starts.

 ## Settings

 - `--notifications-level` (env. `WATCHTOWER_NOTIFICATIONS_LEVEL`): Controls the log level which is used for the notifications.
 If omitted, the default log level is `info`.
 Possible values are: `panic`, `fatal`, `error`, `warn`, `info` or `debug`.